nhsuk/nhsuk-frontend/docs/contributing/coding-standards.md

 To provide a level of consistency for developers we have standardised argument names, their expected input, use and placement.
 There are expectations, and if so they are documented accordingly.

+Nunjucks is based on [Jinja](https://jinja.palletsprojects.com/en/stable/) and where possible we would like to keep that compatibility in our templates.

 ### Specifying content

 When providing _content_ to a macro, say for a label or a button, we accept two argument options: